This year we celebrate National Immunization Week with the theme “Let’s catch up with confidence.”

 If your child has received one of the vaccines mentioned above, please update their immunization record by:

-- using the online tool ICON;
+• Online with the tool ICON;

-- emailing a digital copy of their record at schoolimmunization@rcdhu.com;
+• Email a digital copy of their record at schoolimmunization@rcdhu.com;

 How to get your youth vaccinated